16 Fun Things to Do in Downtown Hopkins, MN (2026 Guide)

 There is a small fee to enter, and a discount for Hopkins, Minnetonka, and St Louis Park residents.

 Burns Park is a great park in the heart of Hopkins.
 Just a few blocks away from downtown.
-The park has an Ice Skating Rink, Horseshoe Pit, Grill, Basketball Park, playground, and ball files.
+The park has an Ice Skating Rink, Horseshoe Pit, Grill, Basketball Court, playground, and ball fields.

 But what brings most people their way during the summer is the splash pad.